-The graph shows the contribution of the modules considered in this LCA study for GIL T155-7q.
+The contribution of the various modules considered in the LCA study is presented in the graph for 1 piece of the product Elbow T 155-7g.
+Modules A1 (raw material supply) and A3 (manufacture) emerge as the most significant contributors to all assessed indicators.

-Module A1 (raw material supply) shows highest impacts across all indicators.
+The contribution of raw materials (A1) is significantly high, whereas other modules contribute a relatively minor impact.
+Module A3 shows a significant negative impact for GWP-b potentially due to the high biogenic content of the packaging material.

-Module Al shows the highest contribution to all measured indicators, but contributes least to GWP-b.
-Module A3 shows a significant negative impact for GWP-b, potentially due to the high biogenic content of the packaging material.
-Module D shows environmental benefits or credit reflecting benefits from recycling or energy recover beyond the system boundary.
+For most indicators, Module D indicates environmental benefits or credit reflecting benefits from recycling or energy recovery beyond the system boundary.
+It does however, show small impact for ADP-mm, WDP and ETP-fw.